R4PaSs/csgames2016_xp/chal/multi langue/enonce_EN.md

 # Multi-Languages
-Write ONE (1) program compiling in three languages.
+Write ONE (1) program that compiles in three languages.